hsk81/mvc-workflow-manager/readme.md

-For more information look at the (slightly outdated!) presentation (PDF or ODP) in the *Documentation* folder, but be aware that some of the class names have changed in to implementation but were not updated in the documentation.
+For more information look at the (slightly outdated!) presentation (PDF or ODP) in the *Documentation* folder, but be aware that some of the class names have changed in the implementation but were not updated in the documentation.